kariuki789/kariuki789/README.md

 # 💫 About Me:
-I am a Full-stack developer and a data analyst
+I am a Full-stack developer and a Data Analyst

 # 💻 Tech Stack: